ruippeixotog/intro-to-quantum-programming/README.md

 # Quantum Programming: An Introduction

-This repository contains the slides of the presentation I gave at WhatsApp on April 2019 about some basic concepts of quantum programming.
+This repository contains the slides of the presentation I gave in August 2019 about some basic concepts of quantum programming.

 The presentation is available online [here](https://ruippeixotog.github.io/intro-to-quantum-programming).